Sam Blakeslee: Early career

+Political career

 Senator and Assemblyman

 Blakeslee was elected to the California State Assembly in 2004 and later to the State Senate.
 Elected by his fellow legislators, Blakeslee served a term as Assembly Minority Leader.
 In this role, he was a member of the "Big 5" with responsibility for negotiating the state budget and major policy initiatives.
-He also served and held leadership positions on a variety of legislative committees focusing on agriculture, energy, banking, environmental quality, education and other fields.
-He successfully authored dozens of bills to evolve and reform policy related to energy, the environment, health care, job creation, lobbying reform, public and worker safety, veterans' affairs and other areas of concern.
+He also served and held leadership positions on a variety of legislative committees focusing on agriculture, energy, banking, environmental quality, education, and other fields.
+He successfully authored dozens of bills to evolve and reform policy related to energy, the environment, health care, job creation, lobbying reform, public and worker safety, veterans' affairs, and other areas of concern.

 E3: Task Force on Energy, Environment and the Economy

-While serving in Sacramento, Blakeslee founded and chaired the Task Force on Energy, the Environment and the Economy known as 'E3'.
+While serving in Sacramento, Blakeslee founded and chaired the Task Force on Energy, the Environment, and the Economy known as 'E3'.
 The group developed strategies to bridge the divide between the environment and the economy by applying emerging technologies.
-E3 worked to bridge the divide between the environment and the economy, demonstrating that reasonable and innovative strategies for growing our economy while remaining stewards of our environment exist.
-The E3 approach sought to advance the rapid development of emerging technologies and remove the barriers that prevent the creation of new markets.
-E3 emphasized that developing and offering cutting- edge technologies are a critical component to meeting environmental challenges.
-This work fueled Blakeslee's conviction that advanced technology can be an important tool in evolving public policy to better meet the needs of the modern world.

-Since its creation in 2008, E3 members worked closely with industry leaders and the environmental community to craft legislative proposals across party lines and voted in support of key legislation that promoted cleantech, helped prevent oil spills, established incentives for reduced mobile source emissions, and promoted green chemistry.

-The average E3 member scored 15 points higher on the California League of Conservation Voters (CLCV) scorecard than their non-E3 counterpart in the Assembly Republican caucus, and 18 points higher than their prior year score.
+Since its creation in 2008, E3 members have worked closely with industry leaders and the environmental community to craft legislative proposals across party lines and voted in support of key legislation that promoted cleantech, helped prevent oil spills, established incentives for reduced mobile source emissions, and promoted green chemistry.
+The average E3 member scored 15 points higher on the California League of Conservation Voters (CLCV) scorecard than their non-E3 counterpart in the Assembly Republican caucus, and 18 points higher than their prior year's score.